AAdewunmi/OnlineLibraryManagementSystem/README.md

 Future plans:

-1. Unit testing -> add unit testing for all the MVP features.
+1. Unit testing -> add unit testing for all the features.
 2. Add a main GUI
 3. Add a GUI for the librarian
 4. Add a GUI for the student